 If you have never tried Capture One, you should definitely do so.
 This is a RAW image editor created by Phase One.
 Although similar to other photo editing tools Capture One has some noticeable distinctions.
 For starters, the user interface is entirely customizable.
 Users have the liberty to change the layout according to their liking and create or modify keyboard shortcuts.

 While many tools for editing photos haven’t worked out a solution to make layers easier to handle, Capture One features many adjustments for each layer to simplify the whole process.
 Moreover, Capture One offers more flexibility with sliders that adjust the granularity of color changes, even if it’s the same color.

 While editing photos in Capture One, you can make notes to yourself.
 This can be particularly useful if you’re collaborating on a project with someone.
 Operating with large volumes of photos, particularly 20MP RAW files, can take a while as many tools are slow, but Capture One proves to be fast in this situation.
 However, it’s useful to mention that Capture One has no online sharing features, face recognition, or panorama and HDR-merging options.
-The free 30-day trial is available.
+A free 30-day trial is available.